emissary-ingress/emissary/docs/topics/running/services/rate-limit-service.md

 ## External Rate Limit Service

 In order for Ambassador Edge Stack to rate limit, you need to implement a gRPC `RateLimitService`, as defined in [Envoy's `rls.proto`][rls.proto] interface.
-If you do not have the time or resources to implement your own rate limit service, Ambassador Edge Stack integrates a high performance, rate limiting service.
+If you do not have the time or resources to implement your own rate limit service, Ambassador Edge Stack integrates a high-performance rate limiting service.

 [rls.proto]: https://github.com/datawire/ambassador/tree/master/api/envoy/service/ratelimit/v2/rls.proto